Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Conclusions

 \section{Conclusions}

-In this work, we analyzed crossmodal attention-based multimodal fusion and proposed a hierarchical crossmodal Transformer with modality gating for incongruity-aware multimodal sentiment and emotion analysis.
+In this study, we analyze crossmodal attention-based multimodal fusion and propose a hierarchical crossmodal Transformer with dynamic modality gating for incongruity-aware multimodal affect recognition.
 The major contributions are:

-1) We demonstrated the existence of inter-modal incongruity at the latent level due to crossmodal attention.
-Specifically, we showed that crossmodal attention can help to capture affective information across modalities and enhance salient parts in the target modality, but it can also bring mismatched affective tendencies from different modalities.
+\textbf{1)} We demonstrate the existence of inter-modal incongruity at the latent level due to crossmodal attention.
+Specifically, we show that crossmodal attention can help to capture affective information across modalities and enhance salient parts in the target modality, but it can also induce mismatched affective tendencies from different modalities.

-2) We proposed a hierarchical crossmodal Transformer with modality gating -- HCT-MG, that automatically selects the primary modality during training.
-This model requires fewer fusions and does not repeatedly fuse a single modality, reducing the model size to less than 1M while significantly outperforming existing models of similar size.
+\textbf{2)} We propose a hierarchical crossmodal Transformer with dynamic modality gating -- HCT-DMG, which automatically selects the primary modality during training.
+This model requires fewer fusion operations and does not repeatedly fuse a single modality, reducing the parameters to approximately 0.8M while significantly outperforming existing models of similar size.

-3) We further analyzed the mechanism and feasibility of automatic modality selection by MG and showed that the selection process supports the primacy of text in prior sentiment and emotion analysis studies, adding new insights to the literature.
+\textbf{3)} We further analyze the mechanism and feasibility of automatic modality selection by DMG and show that the selection process supports the primacy of text in prior multimodal information processing studies, adding new insights to the literature.

-In our future work, we will test HCT-MG in other domains, especially where the affective tendencies of different modalities easily mismatch, such as humor and sarcasm detection \cite{pramanick2022multimodal}, and where other modalities exist, such as physiological signals.
-We will also try dimensionality reduction techniques to further reduce redundant and misleading information from learned representations \cite{shao2022gold}.
+\textbf{4)} We test the performance of HCT-DMG on five datasets for sentiment analysis, emotion recognition, humor and sarcasm detection.
+HCT-DMG achieves remarkable results, consistently outperforming almost all of the baseline models across all tasks.
+It highlights the versatility and effectiveness of our proposed approach in handling various multimodal affect recognition tasks.

+In our future work, we plan to evaluate HCT-DMG in other multimodal domains to create a comprehensive benchmark.
+We will also explore scenarios in which other modalities, such as physiological signals, are present, or errors exist in $T$, such as using transcribed results from speech recognition.
+Besides, it would interesting to investigate if there are differences in the primary modality when experimenting on datasets, such as RAVDESS \citep{livingstone2018ryerson}, where $T$ has been proven to barely contribute to affect recognition.
+Additionally, we aim to establish a general hierarchy for handling more than three modalities.
+Finally, we intend to investigate dimensionality reduction techniques \citep{shao2023erasure} to further reduce unaligned information that may result in redundant and misleading information from the learned representations.